Adocus

 Adocus is an extinct genus of aquatic turtles belonging to the family Adocidae.
-Adocus was once considered to belong to the family Dermatemyidae.

 Description

 Species of the genus Adocus had flattened and smoothly contoured shells with horny sculptured plates.
-The shells could reach a length of about 80 cm.
+The shells could reach a length of at least 50 cm for North American species, some species like A. kohaku had carapace length of 60 cm.
+The largest species, A. kirtlandius had carapace reaching 113 cm.
 These large freshwater turtles had an omnivorous diet.
 They lived from the Late Cretaceous to the Paleocene in North America, but in Asia, they were also present during the Oligocene.

 Distribution

 These turtles have been found in Cretaceous to Paleogene of Canada, United States, Mongolia, China, Japan, Kazakhstan, Tajikistan, and Uzbekistan.